 The Greater Swiss Mountain Dog was developed in the Swiss Alps as a product of Swiss dogs bred to Mastiffs brought in by foreign settlers.
 The breed has had its ups and downs, from being the most popular breed in Switzerland to nearly going extinct as many breeds have or did during the rise of the industrial revolution.
 During this period, many labor jobs were replaced by machinery.
 The additional decline in desirability was related to the popular movements of people moving into cities to escape farm life in search of alternative employment opportunities.

-Theories on the development of the breed credit the Romans with their Molossers during their period of world domination 2,000 years ago.
-Also it is speculated that it could have been the product of the Phoenicians with their influence on the development of the Spanish Mastiff and Dogue de Bourdeaux during their period of exploration and conquests.
+Theories on the development of the breed credit the Romans with their Molossers breeds being used in breeding during the Romans period of world domination 2,000 years ago.
+Also, it is speculated that the Greater Swiss Mountain Dog could have been the product of the Phoenicians with their influence on the development of the Spanish Mastiff and Dogue de Bourdeaux during their period of exploration and conquests.

-Not until 1968 was it imported to the US by J. Frederick and Patricia Hoffman where today they are now ranked in the top 100 most popular of breeds.
+Not until 1968 was it imported to the US by J. Frederick and Patricia Hoffman, where today they are now ranked in the top 100 most popular of breeds.

-Due to its large size it is often afflicted by the same issues as other large breeds face such as hip dysplasia, heart issues, breathing issues, gastric issues and climate related issues such as easily overheating.
+Due to its large size, it is often afflicted by the same issues as other large breeds face, such as hip dysplasia, heart issues, breathing issues, gastric issues, and climate-related issues such as easily overheating.